aramirez794/aramirez794.github.io/GameCritique7.md

 https://aramirez794.github.io/Images/WitnessTrees.jpg

-A great example of listening to your environment that I found pretty intersting was when I was in a section of the island that had a garden maze and the floor for the garden maze had dirt/rubble so with every step you'd take you could hear your footsteps on the rubble and if you were to walk in the wrong direction of the maze then the noise of the rubble/dirt would
+A great example of listening to your environment that I found pretty interesting was when I was in a section of the island that had a garden maze and the floor for the garden maze had dirt/rubble so with every step you'd take you could hear your footsteps on the rubble and if you were to walk in the wrong direction of the maze then the noise of the rubble/dirt would